ak47werttyydd/vllm_gated_moe_log/README.md

     - `$LOG_MOE_SEED` is for reproductivity of the experiment scripted by `tests/test_moe_log/run_generate.py`

 # Results
-Sorry that I don't have appropriate server to run vllm because I only have the server with Ascend.
-Unfortunately, the server for running vllm on V100 in my previous project (requests scheduling system for LLM inference ) is not available now.
+Sorry that I don't have appropriate server to run vllm。

 I don't know Top-3 experts.
 But We compute the empirical routing distribution over experts as